Culture of San Diego: Food

 Several chain restaurants made their start in San Diego.
-These include Jack in the Box (1951), Pat & Oscar's (1991), Souplantation (March 1978), Rubio's (1983), Roberto's Taco Shop (1964), Alberto's (1975), and Anthony's Fish Grotto (1946).
+These include Jack in the Box (1951), Pat & Oscar's (1991), Souplantation (March 1978), Rubio's (1983), Roberto's Taco Shop (1964), Broken Yolk Cafe (1979), Hash House A Go Go (2000) Better Buzz (2002), The Kebab Shop (2007), Burger Lounge (2007).

 Beer

 San Diego County has a vibrant craft brewing community featuring more than 100 active local brewpubs and/or microbreweries.
 The city and county of San Diego are sometimes referred to as "America's craft beer capital".
 San Diego was listed first in the "Top Five Beer Towns in the U.S." by Men's Journal, and the Full Pint said that San Diego is "one of the country's premier craft beer destinations" with a "thriving brewing culture".
 San Diego brewers have pioneered several specialty beer styles, most notably the American Double India Pale Ale (Double IPA).
 Three San Diego County breweries are consistently rated in the Top 10 breweries in the world: AleSmith Brewing Company, Pizza Port/Port Brewing Company/Lost Abbey, and Stone Brewing Co.

 None of San Diego's original 20th century breweries (such as Aztec Brewing Company which was closed in 1953) survived the spread of big national brewing companies, although the eponymous beer brewed in the neighboring Mexican city of Tecate dates from this era and is still widely available.
 The first of the new wave of local breweries and brewpubs was the Karl Strauss Brewing Company which opened in 1989.
 A second wave of microbrew companies was led by Port, Stone (now the largest local brewer) and Alesmith.
 Annual events celebrating San Diego's beer culture include San Diego Beer Week in November and numerous local craft beer festivals.